RoyAmoyal/DL-Assignment2/README.md

 For the MNIST dataset, we trained the LSTM Auto-Encoder that took the images of the MNIST dataset and refer to every image as sequential data (row-by-row).
 Then we added the option of classification to the AE by composing two objective functions.
 Then we repeat the same thing but instead of referring to every image as a row-by-row sequence we did it pixel-by-pixel.

 For the S&P500 dataset, in addition, to training the LSTM AE, we modified the network to perform a prediction of the stock prices.

+## Examples of the AE for the different datasets